dstansby/dstansby.github.io/_pages/software.md

 horizontal: false
 ---
 I have a long history of contributing to open source software, especially in the scientific Python ecosystem.
-Below is a list of packages I've worked on over the years.
+Below is a list of packages I've worked on.

 ## [Matplotlib](https://matplotlib.org/)
 This is where I stated my adventure in open source.
 I filed my first feature request [in April 2016](https://github.com/matplotlib/matplotlib/issues/6272), opened my first pull request [in May 2016](https://github.com/matplotlib/matplotlib/pull/6369), and became a maintainer in January 2017.
 Since then I've done a wide range of fixing bugs, triaging issues, adding new features, and improving documentation.
 I am not currently an active maintainer, but still occasionally open bug reports and review pull requests.